About Celia

 Five of Jennie and George Sr.’s children - Frank, Charles, Clara, Virginia and Julia - went on to marry and have children of their own, continuing the family legacy.
 Today, the second, third, fourth, and fifth generation descendants of Celia and Robert Newsom live across the country, contributing to both public service and the private sector.
 With support from Celia Historians and Ancestry.com Pro Genealogists, descendants of Celia and Robert remain actively engaged in researching Celia’s life, discovering additional descendants, and strengthening family bonds.

-Celia had two daughters, Vine (Vina) born circa 1851, and Jennie (Jane) born on October 2, 1854.
+Celia had two daughters, Vine (Vina) born circa 1851, and Jennie (Jane or Virginia) born on October 2, 1854.
 According to court transcripts, Celia stated that Robert Newsom fathered her second child, Jennie - a fact later confirmed through descendant DNA testing.
 Both children were listed as property in the estate of Robert Newsom.
 According to court records, while awaiting execution, Celia gave birth to a third child who was stillborn.
 The burial site of that child remains unknown.

 The Arc of the Moral Universe Will Bend Towards Justice, But Only if We Pull It.